 Simple, sell what isn’t being brought from the states, or stored for later use

 - I will be keeping the trailer/caravan.
 Just need to find an affordable place to store it.
 It will affect the monthly budget, as I still owe payments on it.
-But it will make for a grand adventure upon the eventual return.
+But it could make for a grand adventure upon the eventual return.
 Same with my motorcycle.
 I will need to store it long-term, but it’s a fun thing that isn’t going to kill me by keeping.
 I might need to see if my insurance has a cheaper option, since it will rarely be used.

 - As for the rest, I just need to decide what I might want to come back to, in the next adventure after the next adventure, and store it in the trailer for safe keeping.
 Assuming I ever want to come back. 🙂

 Shipping, Stuff and People